openshift/enhancements/enhancements/storage/csi-migration.md

 ## Proposal

 We propose to add a carry-patch to the Attach Detach Controller in OCP that enables the migration of some storage plugins.
-Initially we would start with Cinder and GCP, so that we are aligned with the goals of [CCMO](https://github.com/openshift/enhancements/pull/463).
+Initially we would start with Cinder and EBS, so that we are aligned with the goals of [CCMO](https://github.com/openshift/enhancements/pull/463).

 In addition to that, we propose to utilize the existing **TechPreviewNoUpgrade** *FeatureSet* to switch the feature on and off during the Tech Preview phase.